drikrimachoudry-maker/healthcare-admissions-bi-dashboard/README.md

 - Model Accuracy: 80.9%
 - Recall — Sensitivity: 88.11%

-**Interactive Tooltips (hover to reveal — professional UX design decision):**
+**Interactive Tooltips** (hover to reveal — professional UX design decision):

-* **Recall card** → Precision, F1 Score, and Clinical Note tooltip:
+*Recall card → Precision, F1 Score, and Clinical Note tooltip:*
-    * **Precision:** 87.34% — of all patients flagged as high risk, 87.34% were actually readmitted (low false alarm rate)
+- Precision: 87.34% — of all patients flagged as high risk, 87.34% were actually readmitted (low false alarm rate)
-    * **Recall:** 88.11% — of all actual readmissions, 88.11% were correctly identified (low missed case rate)
+- Recall: 88.11% — of all actual readmissions, 88.11% were correctly identified (low missed case rate)
-    * **F1 Score:** 87.72% — harmonic mean of Precision and Recall, confirming strong balanced model performance
+- F1 Score: 87.72% — harmonic mean of Precision and Recall, confirming strong balanced model performance
-    * **Clinical note:** In healthcare, Recall is prioritized over Precision — missing a high-risk patient is clinically more dangerous than a false alarm.
+- Clinical note: In healthcare, Recall is prioritized over Precision — missing a high-risk patient is clinically more dangerous than a false alarm

-- High Predicted Risk Patients card → Follow-up Rate by Predicted Risk Band tooltip:
+*High Predicted Risk Patients card → Follow-up Rate by Predicted Risk Band tooltip:*

-This tooltip reveals the most actionable finding across the entire dashboard — **66.30%** of patients flagged as high predicted risk had inadequate follow-up (fewer than 4 visits), compared to only **2.04%** of low-risk patients.
+This tooltip reveals the most actionable finding across the entire dashboard — 66.30% of patients flagged as high predicted risk had inadequate follow-up (fewer than 4 visits), compared to only 2.04% of low-risk patients.
 This directly links the model's risk predictions to a real and addressable care gap.
-High-risk patients are not only more likely to be readmitted — they are also the least likely to receive adequate post-discharge follow-up, compounding their clinical and financial risk to the hospital.

-**Note on Implementation:**
-Tooltips are implemented as hidden Report Pages assigned to specific KPI cards.
-This keeps the main canvas clean for executive audiences while providing full technical depth on demand for analysts and clinical teams..

 **Visuals:**
 - Predicted Risk Band Distribution — Column Chart (High risk: 6,200 patients, Low risk: 1,800 patients)